 So it was that when an official was needed for a pair of high school games in Amite, La., Tuesday night, off he went for a two-hour drive both ways and three hours of running up and down a hardwood floor and blowing his whistle, all the while armed with the knowledge that nearly every call he made would make somebody mad.

 And when he was done, he headed back home.
 He never made it.
-On U.S. 98, in rural Walthall County, he collided head-on with another vehicle that was going the wrong way down a four-line highway just as both vehicles topped a hill.
+On U.S. 98, in rural Walthall County, he collided head-on with another vehicle that was going the wrong way down a four-lane highway just as both vehicles topped a hill.
 Drivers of both cars were killed.
 There were no passengers.

 Forrest Charles Phillips Jr. was 60 years old.